shdnx/next-express/README.md

 ## Requirements

- - Node.js v7.6.0 or higher (has to support async/await)
+ - Node.js v7.6.0 or higher (has to support async/await) (last tested with 10.16.3)
- - Next.js v4 or higher
+ - Next.js v4 or higher (last tested with 9.0.5)
- - Express.js v4
+ - Express.js v4 (last tested with 4.17.1)

 Both Next.js and Express.js are declared as [peer dependencies](https://docs.npmjs.com/files/package.json#peerdependencies).